EMS2344/EMS2344/README.md

 <h1 align="center">Hi 👋, I'm Emma</h1>
 <h3 align="center">A passionate frontend developer and student majoring in IT</h3>

-- 🔭 I’m currently working on [The Hungry Kitchen](https://github.com/ysfsam/The-Hungry-Kitchen) with [ysfsam](https://github.com/ysfsam) and JIVE with [bansh0](https://github.com/bansh0).
+- 🔭 I’m currently working on [The Hungry Kitchen](https://github.com/ysfsam/The-Hungry-Kitchen) with [ysfsam](https://github.com/ysfsam) and JIVE with [bansh0](https://github.com/bansh0)

 - 🌱 I’m currently learning **JavaScript** and **Tailwind CSS**

-- ✨ I am in my last semester of Sophomore year.
+- ✨ I am in my last semester of Sophomore year

 - 📫 You can reach me on Discord at **ems#4587**